Chronicle20/atlas-cashshop/README.md

 Emits cash shop status events:
 - INVENTORY_CAPACITY_INCREASED: When inventory capacity is increased
 - ERROR: When an error occurs

+#### Wallet Status Events
+Emits wallet status events:
+- CREATED: When a wallet is created
+- UPDATED: When a wallet is updated
+- DELETED: When a wallet is deleted

+#### Wishlist Status Events
+Emits wishlist status events:
+- ADDED: When an item is added to a wishlist
+- DELETED: When an item is removed from a wishlist
+- DELETED_ALL: When all items are removed from a wishlist

 #### Inventory Commands
 Sends inventory commands: